dburles/meteor-spacebars-tohtml/README.md

 Spacebars.toHTML({ name: 'foo' }, '<p>Hello {{name}}</p>');
 ```

-Any helpers defined with `UI.registerHelper` will be rendered just like usual.
+Any helpers defined with `Template.registerHelper` will be rendered just like usual.
 If you're on the server you'll need to make sure they're not just defined on the client so it can see them.

 ## Rendering templates on the server